This low carb recipes surprisingly easy and makes a big batch, so it’s perfect for a party, or to stash in the freezer for yummy snacks!

 Cookie Crumbles (Optional):

-- Bring 1 3/4 cups of heavy cream to a simmer in a heavy-bottom saucepan.
+- Bring heavy cream (1 3/4 cups) to a simmer in a heavy-bottom saucepan.
 Continue to cook at a simmer for 30 minutes, and watch carefully to maintain a simmer, not a boil -- you'll see small bubbles forming around the edges.
 Whisk occasionally to fully incorporate everything.

-- Remove cream from heat, and whisk in the erythritol, butter, vanilla extract, peanut flour, and lastly the xanthan gum.
+- Remove cream from heat, and whisk in erythritol (1 1/4 cups), butter (2 tablespoons), vanilla extract (1 teaspoon), peanut flour (1/2 cup), and lastly the xanthan gum (1/2 teaspoon).
 You want to sprinkle xanthan gum over the top a little at a time so it dissolves without clumping.

 - Pour reduce cream in a large bowl and allow it to come to room temp -- the fastest way to do this is to place it in the fridge for 1 hour.

-- Meanwhile make the cookie crumbs by tossing the almond flour, cocoa powder, and erythritol together in a bowl.
+- Meanwhile make the cookie crumbs by tossing the almond flour (1 cup), cocoa powder (1/4 cup), and erythritol (1/2 cup) together in a bowl.

-- Pour melted butter over the top and coat until the combo resmebles coarse sand.
+- Pour melted butter (1/4 cup) over the top and coat until the combo resembles coarse sand.

 - Toss in the freezer for at least 10 minutes.
 Before adding the cooking crumbs to the ice cream, break them up with a fork until they're your desired "crumb" size.